xenloops/securityKB/authentication.md

   These are usually codes sent via another route than the standard authentication method, e.g. temporary code sent to a known email to verify the user that they then enter along with their login.

 * Use strong methods like mobile push, secure email, or another secure method for sending authentication codes.
-* Avoid SMS or PSTN; these are insecure and unencrypted.
+* Prefer push notifications to email, SMS, or PSTN, which are insecure.
+Use them only for secondary authentication or to approve transactions.
+* Do not send sensitive information in notifications.
 * Expire verifiers after a short time.
 * Expire verifiers after one use.
 * Secure the channel between the authenticator and verifier.